Kapil2110/bgChanger/README.md

+This is a Beginner level Project.
+In this project we have created a background change functionality.
+With adding react-Toastify

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.